-BEC Exam Part 2 Sample Answers
+B2 Business Vantage Part 2 Sample Answers

-Cambridge Business English Certificate Speaking Test
+Cambridge Business English Certificate - B2 Business Vantage Speaking Test (Long Turn) - 1 minute

-Topic A: Quality control
+Topic A: Quality Control

 The importance to a company of monitoring the quality of its goods and services

-Topic B: Information management
+Topic B: Information Management

 How to ensure that information is managed effectively within a company

-Topic C: Financial planning
+Topic C: Financial Planning

 The factors involved in deciding on appropriate pricing strategies.